 Generally, our competitors currently include large fully integrated companies, as well as academic research institutes and companies in various developmental stages that develop alternative sources and forms of collagen and tissue-derived products.

 The primary competitors to our BioInk are potential bio-material inks for 3D biological printing, based on tissue-derived collagens.
-Manufacturers of these products include, among others, Collagen Solutions, Cellink and Advanced BioMatrix.
+Manufacturers of these products include, among others, BICO (formerly Cellink), Allevi (now part of 3D systems) and Humabiologics.